Nap199I/Muay-thai-boxing-Cwmbran/README.md

 - feature #7 an admin login where the instructor or chosen admins are able to upload things and change information like the schedule
     - This page could be about any videos made pertaining to the camp or lessons that had been recorded for anyone that missed the session, this was not implemented due to my lack of skill and knowledge in this area.

+- feature #8 have the number 10 count down to 0
+    - This would be extra for good user experience, I have not implemented it due to me not knowing JavaScript.

 ## Tools & Technologies Used